XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

   (northing, easting, height from sea level)
 * As simplification happens last it is possible that a simplified profile will contain fewer points than the `minimumPoints` value
+* If the input path contains a well (`"type": "well"`) it must be the first or last item in the path
+  * Only one well bore is supported
+  * If the well contains multiple well bores, the _active_ bore is exported
+  * If no bore is marked as _active_, the first bore is exported